happyzhanls/100DaysOfCode/log.md

 ---
 ### Day 14: Tuesday, October 17th, 2017

-**Today's Progress**: Reorganized the position of the reset button, still working on an easy mode which only consists of 3 squares.
+**Today's Progress**: Reorganized the position of the reset button, added an easy mode which only consists of 3 squares and also add more functions to my code!

 **Thoughts:** Got up early so study early.
 A peaceful mind set is really important for your day my friend.
 So keep calm and laugh more, these things can build up your confident and gain more energy.